Test Drive: Ferrari Racing Legends: Vehicles

-A total of fifty vehicles are available to play on the 39 tracks featured in the game.
-Eleven of those fifty are single-seater cars, including the Ferrari F2008 and the 150° Italia; twelve are sport cars, including the 458 Italia and the FXX; and twenty-seven are GT cars, including the famous 348 Spider and the 575M Maranello.
+A total of fifty-one Ferrari cars are available to drive.
+Eleven of those cars are single-seater cars, including the Ferrari F2008 and the 150° Italia; twelve are sport cars, including the 458 Italia and the FXX; and twenty-seven are GT cars, including the famous 348 Spider and the 575M Maranello.

 Suzy Wallace, producer at Slightly Mad Studios, in an interview with Jeff Gedgaud from Yahoo!, said that "we worked closely with Ferrari in making sure that the models of the car[s] were accurate.
 That involved getting CAD data and blueprints for the cars, as well as technical information and specs for the cars".
 She (Wallace) also mentioned that car customization would not be available on the game, as "Ferrari doesn't allow us", further explaining that "they [Ferrari] feel that each car comes out of the factory perfectly balanced".

 The game features vehicles from every decade, starting with the 125 S and 166 Inter from the 1940s, through to the 150° Italia from 2011.